MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 - Main software: Python code for the main software of the project with associated artifacts
 - Planning: Diagrams and planning documents
-- Test scripts: Some scripts used for testing the project
+- Test scripts: Some scripts used for testing aspects of the project

 ## Associated Repositories